top of page

 Water Quality Monitoring

-We currently carry out monitoring at four sites as part of a UK-wide Angling Trust initiative.
-Readings of nitrate, phosphate, ammonia concentrations, and electrical conductivity, are sent monthly to a national database.
+We carry out monitoring as part of a UK-wide Angling Trust initiative.
+Readings of nitrate, phosphate, ammonia concentrations, and electrical conductivity, are sent to a national database.

 Parallel to this we are also part of the Anglers Riverfly Monitoring Initiative (ARMI) taking kick samples of invertebrates at four river sites, results of which are uploaded to the Riverfly database.